 This petition was written in an (evidently futile) attempt to convince the Irish Film Classification Office to allow a release on the 1978 film 'I Spit on Your Grave'.
+For an expanded piece on the film, please see my writing under "Review Archive"

 In 1978, director Meir Zarchi released his film 'Day Of The Women'.
 The film deals with the rape of a young woman (Camille Keaton) and her violent revenge against her rapists.
 The film made little money and quickly left theaters.
 It gained infamy when it was re-released in 1980 under the title 'I Spit on Your Grave'.